Adapting your home: managing cognitive impairment and behaviour that challenges

 DLA / PIP / Attendance Allowance

 Disability Living Allowance, Personal Independence Payments and Attendance Allowance are benefits available for those who need support with activities of daily living.
 Which of these can be claimed depends on the age of the person claiming the benefit.
-Information on claiming these is available from GOV.UK and the Citizens Advice Bureau - this website has advice specific to each of the home nations and enabling you to check your eligibility if you are not already claiming one of these benefits.
+Information on claiming these is available from the Government website and the Citizens Advice Bureau website - this website has advice specific to each of the home nations and enabling you to check your eligibility if you are not already claiming one of these benefits.

 Support us by donating